 There’s s no evidence that food and nutrition play a role in

 preventing or causing peptic ulcer disease in people infected with H. pylori.
 However, spicy foods, alcohol,

 and smoking may worsen a peptic ulcer and prevent it from healing properly.

 What Can I Expect in the Long Term?

-If you are experiencing symptoms and receive treatment, your long-term outlook usually is positive.
+receive treatment, your long-term outlook is usually positive.

 For those who develop diseases associated with an H. Pylori infection, the outlook will